Registry¶

 Warning

-database, the connection must be declared in the registry
+To use the alternative database, the connection must be declared in the registry of the

-model or else it will raise an AssertationError
+model or else it will raise an AssertationError.

-The way of doing that is by using the using_with_db
+The way of doing that is by using the using_with_db of the queryset.
+This is particularly useful

 if you want to do some tenant applications or simply